Newport Beach Premises Liability Lawyer

 What Is Premises Liability Law?

 Premises liability law holds property owners and occupiers responsible for injuries caused by unsafe conditions on their land or in their buildings.
-These cases revolve around negligence, which means the property owner failed to fix, remove, or warn about hazards.
+These cases revolve around negligence, meaning the property owner failed to fix, remove, or warn of hazards.

 Premises liability covers a wide range of places, including private homes, retail stores, hotels, amusement parks, restaurants, and public spaces.
 Hazards might include wet floors, broken stairs, exposed wiring, poor lighting, or other dangerous conditions.